Diego Garcia: After 1971

 Between 1971 and 2001, the only residents on Diego Garcia were UK and US military personnel and civilian employees of those countries.
-These included contract employees from the Philippines and Mauritius, including some Ilois.
+These included contract employees from the Philippines and Mauritius, including some Îlois.
 During combat operations from the atoll against Afghanistan (2001–2006) and Iraq (2003–2006), a number of allied militaries were based on the island including Australian, Japanese, and the Republic of Korea.
 According to David Vine, "Today, at any given time, 3,000 to 5,000 US troops and civilian support staff live on the island."
 The inhabitants today do not rely on the island and the surrounding waters for sustenance.
 Although some recreational fishing for consumption is permitted, all other food is shipped in by sea or air.

 In 2004, US Navy recruitment literature described Diego Garcia as being one of the world's best-kept secrets, boasting great recreational facilities, exquisite natural beauty, and outstanding living conditions.

-Politics
+Since October 2021 there have been asylum seekers on Diego Garcia.

+Governance

+Originally colonised by the French, Diego Garcia was ceded, along with the rest of the Chagos Archipelago, to the United Kingdom in the Treaty of Paris (1814) at the conclusion of a portion of the Napoleonic Wars.
+Diego Garcia and the Chagos Archipelago were administered by the colonial government on the island of Mauritius until 1965, when the UK purchased them from the self-governing colony of Mauritius for £3 million, and declared them to be a separate British Overseas Territory.
+The British Indian Ocean Territory administration was moved to Seychelles following the independence of Mauritius in 1968 until the independence of Seychelles in 1976, and to a desk in the Foreign and Commonwealth Office in London since.
+An agreement signed by the United Kingdom and Mauritius on 22 May 2025, will see sovereignty of the Chagos Archipelago returned to Mauritius on the condition that Diego Garcia will continue to be administered by the United Kingdom for at least 99 years.

+2025 UK-Mauritius Agreement

+Under the terms of the UK-Mauritius Agreement signed in May 2025, Mauritius is to have sovereignty over the Chagos Archipelago in its entirety, including Diego Garcia.
+The United Kingdom is granted administrative rights over Diego Garcia, including a 12 nautical mile zone surrounding it, as required to maintain its military bases on the island for a period of at least 99 years.
+The United Kingdom is responsible for the defence and security of the island.
+The United Kingdom has criminal and civil jurisdiction in relation to the operation of the bases on the island.
+Mauritius has jurisdiction over its nationals and persons not connected to the bases.
+The United Kingdom may not issue coins or postage stamps for the island nor register births, deaths or marriages of persons not connected to the bases.
+The island's natural and marine resources belong to Mauritius which also maintains responsibility for environmental conservation and management.
+Exiled Chagossians and their descendants are not permitted to return to the island.